adobe/aepsdk-roku/Documentation/api-reference.md

 ### setExperienceCloudId

-> By default, the Edge SDK automatically generates an ECID (Experience Cloud ID) when first used.
-If the Edge SDK and the previous [media SDK](https://experienceleague.adobe.com/docs/media-analytics/using/media-use-cases/sdk-track-scenegraph.html?lang=en#global-methods-for-mediaheartbeat) are initialized in the same channel, calling this function can keep both SDKs running with the same ECID. `*` Call this function before using other public APIs.
+> Note: Please do not call this API if you do not have both the [Adobe Media SDK](https://experienceleague.adobe.com/docs/media-analytics/using/media-use-cases/sdk-track-scenegraph.html?lang=en#global-methods-for-mediaheartbeat) and the Edge SDK running in the same channel, and you need to use the same ECID in both SDKs.
+By default, the Edge SDK automatically generates an ECID (Experience Cloud ID) when first used.
+If the Edge SDK and the previous media SDK are initialized in the same channel, calling this function can keep both SDKs running with the same ECID. `*` Call this function before using other public APIs.
 Otherwise, an automatically generated ECID will be assigned.
+Whenever the ECID is changed in the Media SDK, this API needs to be called to synchronize it in both SDKs.

 ##### Syntax